Navigating The Preschool Admissions Process: Getting In And $1,000 Application Fees

 I think being a stay at home parent is an extremely important job, but we can't compete with parents who are executives at a hot startup or partners in venture capital, private equity, or investment banking.
 I swear all the parents who attended the open houses we went to worked in these fields.

-Society does not appreciate creatives as much as they appreciate high powered money making occupations.
+Society does not appreciate creatives as much as they appreciate high powered money making occupations with high status.
 If society did, it wouldn't push our artists, writers, poets, and teachers out of the city.

 From the school's perspective, they want parents who can be ambassadors of the school in their large networks and also be financial backers down the road.
 If you work in private equity, you will naturally have lots of rich friends who will have children and donate big bucks down the road.